osaxma/mid/tutorials/quick_start/README.md

 - Please note that the entire `client` library is generated code.
 You may create your own code within `lib/src` and add any export statements to `quick_starter_client.dart` but make sure not to modify the existing code or anything within `lib/mid`.

 - Finaly the example above was pretty simple but really there isn't anything extra that should be covered here.
-Just create methods -- e.g.,:
+Just create methods -- e.g:
     ```dart
     class App extends EndPoints {
         final Database database;